adobe/helix-querybuilder/docs/API.md

 Flattens only one level.</p>
 </dd>
 <dt><a href="#transformConjunctions">transformConjunctions(qbtree)</a> ⇒ <code>object</code></dt>
-<dd><p>Transforms a Quory Builder AST that has implicit conjunctions
+<dd><p>Transforms a Query Builder AST that has implicit conjunctions
 into one with explicit conjunctions.</p>
 <p>The transformation rules are:</p>
 <ul>